Macros | |

 Define to determine if code is being built for Microsoft 64 bit Windows.

-If this define exists, then you are creating code that runs on Microsoft Windows for 64 bit CPUs.
+If this define exists, then code is created to run on Microsoft Windows for 64 bit CPUs.

 #define BURGER_X32 |